 - Place each empanada onto a parchment paper lined baking sheet.

-- In a bowl, whisk egg with 1 tbsp of water.
+- In a bowl, whisk egg with 1 tablespoon of water.
 Using a pastry brush, brush egg wash over the top of each empanada.

 - Bake for 15 minutes or until crust is golden brown.